nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 We reduced the costs of setting up compute infrastructure from an expected $4500 to only
 $75 in cloud costs for a 3-day workshop.

+We produced open-source educational materials that will be useful even now that our workshop is complete.

+And we did outreach activities like a guest post on the _Jupyter Blog_ to share what we learned.

-There will be a QR code on the last slide that will include a link to our workshop materials, details about outcomes, and a guest post we published on the _Jupyter Blog_ about our work.
+There will be a QR code on the last slide that will include a link to our workshop materials, details about outcomes, and the _Jupyter Blog_ post.
 :::